The Far Side of Jericho: Plot

 When three outlaw brothers are killed after a bank robbery, their widows, Maxine (Suzanne Andrews), Claire (Judith Burnett), and Bridget (Lissa Negrin), must escape from the murderous locals who think they know where he is hiding stolen money.
 Fleeing through New Mexico from Sheriff Jake (Patrick Bergin), banker Van Damm (Lawrence Pressman), Native Americans, and a group of vigilantes, among others, widows discover a map that appears to lead to the fortune of their deceased husbands.

 Dangerous adventures will have to face the three widows after witnessing the live and public execution of their three husbands by the Hangman.
-How to flee in the middle of a shooting, endure the glances of savage men in Rita's bar, the taunts of the Pinkerton cowboys about their husbands, and even the harassment of the occasional desperate gentleman.
+They have to flee in the middle of a shooting, endure the glances of savage men in Rita's bar, the taunts of the Pinkerton cowboys about their husbands, and even the harassment of the occasional desperate gentleman.
 After the triple execution, the corrupt banker Van Damn and Sheriff Jake make a deal about getting the money from the widows.
 The three widows flee from many men in search of them.
 The Pinkerton Cowboys follow their trail from a distance and Jake and his friend "The French" are passionate about finding them.
 Women at certain times experience the ghostly presence of their deceased husbands (Bridget was the first to see them, mainly her husband "Little Jemmy" in the company of the banker's daughter Greta, then Claire as usual denigrated by the ghost of her 'ruffian' husband "Cash" and finally Maxine who had become a bit skeptical about it).